Fabstir/fabstir-llm-sdk/README.md

 ### Interested in Contributing?

-We're in pre-MVP development.
-If you're interested in contributing after our MVP launch, please reach out via:
+During the BUSL-1.1 period (until 2029-01-01), we're focusing on core development.
+If you're interested in contributing or have questions, please reach out via:
 - 💬 [Discord Community](https://discord.gg/fabstir)
 - 📧 Email: support@fabstir.com

+After 2029-01-01, the project converts to AGPL-3.0-or-later and will follow standard open-source contribution practices.

 ## Documentation